dipace777/CKA-Certification-Course-2025/Day 52/README.md

 * Header-, query-, or method-based routing

 While these capabilities can be achieved with certain Ingress controllers through annotations, this again creates **controller lock-in** and reduces portability.
 If you move to another controller, you must verify whether it supports the same features — and if it does, you’ll likely need to change the annotation format to match.

+> **What is gRPC?**
+**gRPC** is a high-performance, open-source protocol for remote procedure calls (RPC).
+It enables services to communicate directly, even across different languages and platforms.
+It uses HTTP/2 under the hood for faster, more efficient data exchange.

 ---